6 Formulas and Functions

 • t: Time (sec)

-Exercise 6.11 Investment bond (form011)
+Exercise 6.11 Investment Bond (form011)

 $ 252,592

-Exercise 6.12 Multiplication table (form012)
+Exercise 6.12 Multiplication Table (form012)

 First, create the following table:

-You will need a combination of absolute and relative addressing in your formula.
+You’ll need a combination of absolute and relative addressing in your formula.

-Exercise 6.13 Price olive oil (form013)
+Exercise 6.13 Price of Olive Oil (form013)

 • $45 per can for the first 20 cans

-• $40 for any can more than 20
+• $40 for any can beyond 20